ospp-assignments/ospp-assignments.github.io/versions/v1/content/introduction-to-erlang/get-started.md

 ## The Linux terminal

-The string `$ ` &nbsp; will be used to denote the Linux shell prompt.
+The string `$` will be used to denote the Linux shell prompt.
 For example, to run the `ls` command, the following notation will be used:

 ``` text
 $ ls